THE “SECRETS” FOR COOKING ORGANIC GRASS FED BEEF

-1. Your biggest culprit for tough pasture fed beef is overcooking.
+1. The biggest mistake with grass fed beef is overcooking.
 This beef is made for rare to medium-rare cooking.
-If you like well-done beef, then cook your pasture fed beef at very low temperatures in a sauce to add moisture.
+If you like well-done beef, then cook your grassland fed beef at very low temperatures in a sauce to add moisture.

-2. Since pasture fed beef is extremely low in fat you might need to use a little oil when frying.
+2. Since grassland beef is extremely low in fat you might need to use a little oil when frying.

 3. Stove top cooking is great for any type of steak . . . including pasture fed steak.
 You have more control over the temperature than on the grill.